top of page

 6: Driving Change Through Policy and Investment Advocacy

-Progress never happens by chance, it happens when people push for it.
+Progress never happens by chance; it happens when people push for it.

 7: Resilience, Grit, and the Power of a Growth Mindset

-Keep learning, keep building, and most importantly keep betting on yourself.
+Keep learning, keep building, and, most importantly, keep betting on yourself.

 Taylor Kaufmann is a senior at the University of Wisconsin–Madison pursuing a Bachelor of Arts in Journalism with a focus on Strategic Communications.
 Her studies center around public relations, brand marketing, and digital media strategy, complemented by extensive experience in the retail sector.